Finding Credit Card Debt Relief

 Step 3: Enroll in a debt management program as soon as you’re ready

-If you decide a debt management program is your best option, then you can enroll as soon as you’re ready.
+If you decide a debt management program is your best option, you can enroll as soon as you’re ready.
 Then our team will go to work.
 We call each of your creditors to work out three key factors that will make it easier for you to get out of debt:

 2. To reduce or eliminate interest charges applied to your credit